 See Table 1 for an overview of the included studies.
 The quality of each paper was assessed as the percentage of the total items fulfilling the quality criteria.
 Overall the study quality was high, ranging from 86 to 100% of items fulfilled with an average rating of 92.5%.
-See Table

-2. Nine papers used a quantitative methodology and 1 paper used qualitative methods.
+See Table 2.
+Nine papers used a quantitative methodology and 1 paper used qualitative methods.
 Nine studies were conducted in China and one in Singapore and India.
-All of the assessments took place between January and April 2020.
-One study (Sun et al., 2020) conducted interviews at two time points although the time between assessments was not specified.
-Sample sizes of the studies ranged from 20 (qualitative study) to 4268 for a total of 13,999 participants.
+One study (Sun et al., 2020) conducted interviews at two-time points although the time between assessments was not specified.
+Sample sizes of the studies ranged from 20 (qualitative study) to 4,268 for a total of 13,999 participants.
 All of the studies were conducted during the time of the COVID-19 pandemic between January and April 2020.